 Weighted Pull Up

-Weighted Pull-Ups are commonly used in strength-focused training programs as a primary lift or heavy accessory.
-They are ideal for athletes and advanced lifters aiming to increase raw pulling power, improve performance in bodyweight movements, and build a stronger, more resilient upper body over time.
+Weighted Pull-Ups serve as a primary lift or heavy accessory in strength-focused programs.
+Regular overhead and vertical pulling work also supports long-term shoulder health and function (Silva et al., 2022), making this exercise valuable for athletes and advanced lifters aiming to increase raw pulling power and build a stronger, more resilient upper body over time.

 - Secure a weight plate to a weight belt, a dumbbell between your feet, or wear a weighted vest to add the appropriate resistance for your training level.